tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-2017-07-01-preview-model-applicationhealthpolicy.md

 ____
 ### ServiceTypeHealthPolicyMap
-__Type__: array of [ServiceTypeHealthPolicyMapItem](sfrp-2017-07-01-preview-model-servicetypehealthpolicymapitem.md) <br/>
+__Type__: map of string to [ServiceTypeHealthPolicy](sfrp-2017-07-01-preview-model-servicetypehealthpolicy.md) <br/>
 __Required__: No<br/>
 <br/>
 The map with service type health policy per service type name.
-The map is empty be default.
+The map is empty by default.